aziflaj/json_api_responders/README.md

     end

 If `:serializer` was left out of the above `respond_with` method you would see the `JsonApiResponders::Errors::RequiredOptionMissingError` be raised.

+Currently, the only database adaptors are Active Record and Mongoid.

 ## Responses